italia/eudi-wallet-it-docs/docs/en/relying-party-solution.rst

       - UNIX Timestamp with the time of JWT issuance, coded as NumericDate as indicated in :rfc:`7519`.
       - [:rfc:`7519`.
 Section 4.1.6].
     * - **ath**
-      - Hash of the Wallet Instance Attestation.
+      - Hash of the Wallet Attestation.
       - [:rfc:`9449`.
 Section 4.2].